echiang73/Bamazon/README.md

     * Add to Inventory - Prompt manager to add more of any item currently in store.
     * Add New Product - Prompt manager to add a completely new product to the store.

-3. Option 3 for Supervisor Interface: `node bamazonSupervisor.js`
+3. Option 3 for Supervisor Interface: `node bamazonSupervisor.js` :chart_with_upwards_trend: :dollar:

    The **Supervisor** interface allows the user/supervisor to view list of product sales by Department as well as to create new Department for the store.
 The supervisor will be presented with a set of menu options: